 Dorstenia ellenbeckiana Engl.

-Dorstenia ellenbeckiana is a perennial plant with depressed, ovoid underground tuber.
-The caudex will grow up to 2.4 inches (6 cm) in diameter.
-The leaves are green, blade ovate to elliptic and only reaches for 2 inches (5 cm).
-It’s flowers are reddish-brown in color.
+Dorstenia ellenbeckiana is a perennial plant with depressed, ovoid, underground tuber, up to 2.4 inches (6 cm) in diameter.
+A short annual stem is sometimes present, but not reaching above ground level.
+The leaves and receptacles arise from the tuber.
+The leaves are green, ovate to elliptic and up to 2 inches (5 cm) long.
+The flowers are reddish-brown.

 How to Grow and Care